mohdfasihullah/AlgoAndDataStructure/README.md

 # AlgoAndDataStructure
-Git Practic
+For Git Practic and for SpringBoot and MicroServices practice
-# My app for practice